About us

 PhD Student Muhammad Ali Haider

-Muhammad joined the lab in March 2022
+Muhammad joined the lab in March 2022.

 PhD Student Mohammad Reslan

-Mohammad will join the lab in December 2022
+Mohammad joined the lab in December 2022.

 Preferred Model System Drosophila